Why we chose to Breed:

 *Side note, the background picture on this page is very young Pepper pointing a Mountain Lion with CiCi backing her.
-As I walked infront of her to flush what I thought was a bird the Lion jumped out of the trees and ran the other way.
+As I walked infront of her to flush what I thought was going to be a bird the Lion jumped out of the trees and ran the other way.

 As I said, we have been interested in being in this business for a long time and we did a lot of research before ever bringing a Griff home.

 Anyone who owns a Griff knows you get asked "What kind of dog is that?" almost every time someone sees you.
 In addition to the questions about the breed, we were constantly getting left cards, phone numbers etc... by people in the dog business asking us to give them a call if we ever decide to breed her and a male we had at the time Lincoln.
 The Vet who conducted our Pennhip evals, said Lincoln "had the best hip structure he'd ever seen," people at our NAVHDA chapter training days were talking about what to look for when breeding Pepper like it was a given.
 However, what finally convinced us to say these were the two that we'd start our breeding with was when Ben Garcia (our trainer) told us he thought we needed to breed them.
 Additionally, he wanted a puppy out of our first litter.
 I list a few of his accomplishments on our "About Us" page but the fact that he's been in this business training National Champions, Field Trial Champions and been sponsored by some of the biggest names in the hunting dog business is pretty compelling.
 He's not traditionally a Griff guy, he has Brittany's, Vizla's and Lab's but he has seen a lot of Griffs in the field, trained his share and thought these two were special!

 Why we decided not to use Lincoln as our stud: